Yoric/Thoughts/binjs_part1.md

 While the final byte-level format has yet to be fully nailed down, we have arrived at a prototype design, and a set of design requirements for a final format that we are confident will deliver the performance benefits promised by the prototype.
-The prototype shows potential performance gains of 80% in parsing code as compared to minified JS.
+While it is too early to promise specific speedups, the prototype suggests that we could reach performance gains of 80% in parsing code as compared to minified JS.

 For the next stage of the standards process, we are working towards a